Vehicle registration plates of Palestine: Commercial vehicles

-Commercial vehicles, such as trucks, have green digits and borders.
-Commercial vehicle plate numbers end with "1X".
+Commercial vehicles such as trucks have green digits and borders, with numbers ending in "1X".

 Public vehicles

-Public vehicles such as taxis and municipal vehicles, have blue digits and borders.
-Public vehicle plate numbers end with "2X".
-Municipal vehicle plate numbers end with "4X".
+Public vehicles such as taxis and municipal vehicles have blue digits and borders.
+Public vehicle plate numbers end in "2X", while municipal vehicle plate numbers end in "4X".

 Governmental vehicles

-Governmental vehicles, such as police cars, ministry of health-operated ambulances, and such, have red digits and borders.
-Governmental vehicle plate numbers end with "5X".
+Governmental vehicles such as police cars, ambulances operated by the Ministry of Health and others have red digits and borders, with numbers ending in "5X".

 1967–1994

 During this period of the Israeli governance of the West Bank and Gaza Strip, Palestinians had license plates issued by the Israeli civil administration.

 West Bank

 West Bank license plates had black text and black borders on a light blue background.
 Each region was assigned a Hebrew letter code.
 Initially, this letter code was placed on a separate square plate, and installed adjacent to the license plate.
 Later, in from late 1970s onward, the letter was incorporated onto the license plates, on the left hand side.
 The letter code was black on a background of either white or orange.
 White background generally implied that the vehicle owner lived in a city in the West Bank, whereas orange indicated that the owner lived in one of the towns and villages in the vicinity.
 For plate sizes specific to imported vehicles that could only accommodate an American-sized license plate, this letter was inside a white or orange rectangle, at the top, above the numbers.

 It is important to note that these letter codes do not correspond to the modern Governorates of Palestine.
 For example, there was no code for what's today Tubas Governorate, and the corresponding area was treated as subdivisions of Jenin.
 Palestinian towns and villages in Jerusalem Governorate but outside the municipal boundaries of the unilaterally annexed areas of East Jerusalem were either treated as subdivisions of Ramallah or Bethlehem depending on the location.